cern-eos/eos/doc/intro.rst

 * **eosd** - available for BERYL and CITRINE - limited POSIX conformity
 * **eosxd** - available for CITRINE - improved POSIX conformity, cross-client consistency aso.

-EOS has been extended to work simliar to `Owncloud <owncloud.org>`_ as a sync and share platform.
+EOS has been extended to work similar to `Owncloud <owncloud.org>`_ as a sync and share platform.
 The front-end service is called `CERNBox <https://cernbox.web.cern.ch>`_.

 ..
 IMAGE:: cernbox.jpg
    :width: 530px